bharathan06/terraform-proj/README.md

 # terraform

 Description :
-This is a small passion project to explore the tool : Terraform The goal of this project is to use the 3-tier architure and alloate resources in each tier :
+This is a small passion project to explore the tool : Terraform.
+The goal of this project is to use the 3-tier architure and alloate resources in each tier :
 1. Network
 2. Database